-Percentage of Children Living in Absolute Low Income Poverty After Household Costs
+Percentage of Children Living in Absolute Low Income Poverty After Housing Costs

-The Story Behind the Trends -The trend within the Belfast area is similar to the NI average in respect of children living in absolute low income poverty with Castlereagh's figures lower.
+The Story Behind the Trends - Armagh, Craigavon and Newry & Mourne are above the NI percentage of children living in absolute low income poverty AFC (After Housing Costs), with the other LGD's below.

 Please note: Figures have been updated in line with the UK Child Poverty Act 2010 legislation, the base year for absolute poverty has changed from 1998/99 to 2010/11.